sydly148/hackthehood-buildfa25/index.md

   </tr>
 </table>

-## Week 4 Announcements
+## Week 5 Announcements
 ### Assignments Due:
 - Submit your Week 4 Tiger Teams Assignment to Google Classroom!
 - Submit your Lab 4 to Google Classroom!
 ### Reminders:
-- Fill out the career panel post-survey!
+- Fill out the identity workshop post-survey!
+- **NO TIGER TEAMS THIS WEEKEND!**

 ---